 2.3 Income statement

-The income statement is like a picture of the productivity of a firm in a specific time period.
-Public firms must report financial statements each quarter (every 3 months), and also one annual report.
-In the income statement we can see how much the firm sold along with all type of expenses all the way until the net income of the period.
-Net income is the economic wealth generated in a period.
-Here is an example of the real Amazon 2018 income statement:
+If the balance sheet is a photograph, the income statement is a film of the firm’s productivity over a specific time period.
+Public firms must report financial statements each quarter (every 3 months) plus an annual report.
+The income statement shows how much the firm sold and every category of expense, all the way down to the net income of the period.
+Net income is the economic wealth generated during the period.
+Here is Amazon’s 2018 income statement:

 2.4 Cash flow statement